exemplar-codes/.github/profile/README.md

 🙋‍♀️ This organization contains all code I write while learning new stuff - mini projects, demos etc.

-🌈 Contribution guidelines - create issues, submit PRs
+🌈 Contribution guidelines - create issues, submit PRs.

 🍿 Fun facts - I don't remember syntax and other unnecessary nuances now.
 I look it up from this org.